 Medical logistics planners have to create supply chains that can deliver the products needed to support all the activities going on at each facility and in each vehicle.
 To do this they define the vehicles, the delivery routes, and delivery frequencies that bring in the types and amounts of products needed by each facility, and bring back patients to the appropriate care facility.

-Facilities and Routes Show Where Other Simulations in the Federation Happen
+Facilities and Vehicles Show Where Other Simulations in the Federation are Happening

 Simulation results are accurate and easy to understand because map and satellite views provide organizing context within which to display lots of operating data.
 Each of the other simulations in the federation is represented as a facility or a vehicle in the supply chain so we can zoom in on the map and turn on the satellite view to locate those facilities and vehicle routes where they actually are in the real world, or where they could be.
 For instance, the surgical hospital facility is located at Bagram Airbase in the real world, so that is where we put it in the supply chain model and simulation.
 This is shown in the screenshot below.